-Marijuana is definitely a safer substance in comparison to drugs such as opioids, stimulants, and antidepressants, but it can still be toxic in too large of amounts.
-The myth that nobody has ever overdosed from marijuana can be disabused through the statistics that are out there.
+Marijuana is a safer substance in comparison to drugs such as opioids, stimulants, and antidepressants, but it can still be toxic in too large of amounts.
+The myth that nobody can overdose on marijuana can be disabused through the statistics that are out there.
 According to the CDC WONDER database, there were 287 deaths due to cannabis or cannabis derivatives in 2014.
 These are broken up into different coded categories, which are drug suicide, drug homicide, accidental drug poisoning, drug poisoning of unknown intent, and cannabis and its derivatives.

 Of the 287 deaths, a majority involved ingestion of a fatal dose of some other type of substance(s) as well.
-This is not to say that some small percentage of marijuana simply showed up in the toxicology report, but rather, that a fatal dose of alcohol, opiates, etc., was present along with a fatal dose of marijuana.
-Sifting these types of cases out helps to narrow the scope of what we are looking at.
-When these combination cases are removed, there still remain 18 deaths that were due to cannabis poisoning in 2014.
-Now of course, in comparison to other substances such as opiates or alcohol, this amount of deaths could be considered quite low.
+This combination is not to say that some small percentage of marijuana simply showed up in the toxicology report, but rather, that a fatal dose of alcohol, opiates, etc., was present along with a lethal dose of marijuana.
+Sifting these types of cases out helps to narrow the scope of these figures.
+When these combination cases are removed, there remain 18 deaths that were due to cannabis poisoning in 2014.
+Now of course, in comparison to other substances such as opiates or alcohol, this amount of deaths could be considered quite small.
 But the fact remains that the possibility to overdose on marijuana is real.

-How Much Marijuana Would it Take to Overdose?
+How Much Would it Take to Overdose on Marijuana?

-While the fatal dosage amount could be considered high, it in no way means it is not possible.
-There is a lot of false data out there regarding how much marijuana would need to be consumed to overdose, some even stating that over 1000 pounds would need to be ingested to die from it.
+While the lethal dosage amount could be considered high, it in no way means it is not possible.
+There is a lot of false data out there regarding how much would need to be consumed to overdose on marijuana, some even stating that over 1000 pounds would need to be ingested to die from it.
 Even though cannabis is safer than many other substances, this does not discount the fact that it can be toxic in large amounts.
 So keep this in mind the next time you see references stating ridiculous figures about marijuana overdose.